 Public Charge

-Some people avoid using public benefits because they think it will prevent them from getting a green card or becoming a citizen.
+Some people avoid using the public benefits that they are eligible for because they think it will prevent them from getting a green card or becoming a citizen.

-The truth is that many immigrants can get public benefits without impacting their immigration status!
+The truth is that many immigrants are eligible for public benefits and can enroll without impacting their immigration status.

 Important Facts to Know!